-Position Hr/Wk Mo/Yr Job Duties Instructional Aide IV 3.00 10.00 In-house tutorial support for Critical Thinking courses on the Santa Rosa campus.
-The program provides a tutor who works with faculty in our department common area to tutor students.
-We were allotted \$ 1850.00 for the 2017-18 school year.
+Position Hr/Wk Mo/Yr Job Duties Instructional Aide IV 3.00 10.00 In-house tutorial support for philosophy courses, including our in-person courses on Santa Rosa and Petaluma campuses and our fully online courses.
+The program provides a tutor who coordinates with faculty to tutor students.
+We request the continuation of this vital resource for our students since tutors available in SRJC's tutorial center are often unequipped to respond to the specific skill-driven support sought by our logic and critical thinking students.